inside.ewu.edu

 Pre-requisites: CMSD 520S.

 This is the first of three courses designed to prepare the student to participate in basic and/or applied research in communication disorders.
-For this course, students will work with a faculty mentor to further refine the research idea developed in CMSD 520S.
-The culmination of this course will be: (1) the initial development of a literature review and methodology and (2) drafting and submission of IRB forms, as appropriate.
+For this course, students work with a faculty mentor to further refine the research idea developed in CMSD 520S.
+The culmination of this course is: (1) the initial development of a literature review and methodology and (2) drafting and submission of IRB forms, as appropriate.

 CMSD 621S.
 RESEARCH IN COMMUNICATION DISORDERS II.
 2 Credits.